latcraft/event-manager/README.md

     > **WARNING:** This task is not reversible.
 Double-check HTML e-mail message from previous step before proceeding.

-    > **NOTE:** This task is safe to scheduled multiple times, but will be executed once only.
+    > **NOTE:** This task is safe to be called multiple times, because explicit check is done on SendGrid level to verify that campaign has not already been sent.

 6. **Manual:** Tweet about the event and speakers using LatCraft Twitter account and cards generated above.
 Pin the tweet about event.
 Use `normal_event_card_v3`, `workshop_event_card_v1` or `workshop_event_card_v2` card for event and `speaker_card_v2` for speakers.